jkwebco/MobTriServIP/README.md

 MobTriServIP
 ============

-Android App Designed to take a known IP from Location and find 3 Servers Nearby to Triangulate and show location.
+Android App Designed to take a known IP from Location and find at least 2 Servers Nearby to Triangulate and show location.

 Systems:
 Android Studio v0.8.6